NVIDIA/aistore/docs/python_sdk.md

 def stop(etl_name: str)
 ```

 Stops ETL with given ETL name.
-Stops (but does not delete) all the pods created by Kubernetes for this ETL and terminates any transforms.
+Stops (but does not delete) all the pods created by Kubernetes for this ETL and
+terminates any transforms.

 **Arguments**:

 - `etl_name` _str_ - name of ETL

-**Returns**:

-  Nothing

 <a id="etl.Etl.delete"></a>